Leetonia man facing felony animal cruelty charges

-LEETONIA, Ohio (WKBN) – A Leetonia man is facing felony animal cruelty charges following an investigation of a complaint about the condition of animals in his care.
+LEETONIA, Ohio (WYTV) – A Leetonia man is facing felony animal cruelty charges following an investigation of a complaint about the condition of animals in his care.

 A grand jury indicted John Arsuffi, 63, on nine counts of the charge.
 According to the prosecutor, he turned himself into the jail, where he was served.